Crawley railway station: Services

+In the peak hours, the station is served by a single service between Bognor Regis and London Bridge.

-On Sundays, there is an hourly service between London Victoria, Bognor Regis and Portsmouth Harbour and an hourly service between Horsham and London Bridge only.
+On Sundays, there is an hourly Southern service between London Victoria and Bognor Regis and Portsmouth Harbour, which divides at Barnham (instead of Horsham), and an hourly Thameslink service between Horsham and Bedford (instead of Peterborough).

 Signal box

 The original signal box, dating from 1877, survives.
 It is a tall box with a timber superstructure on a brick base and was built by the firm of Saxby and Farmer.
 It was made redundant in 1978 when the railway level crossing gates were removed.
 It is a Grade II listed building and has recently been partially restored.

 The former goods yard to the east of the old Crawley Station was closed in the 1960s and demolished to make way for the new station.